 Understanding customer requirements

-VOCs collected could be very basic or naïve. it needs careful business insights that have to be converted into the requirements. the expert group should thoroughly go through VOCs and identify its requirements according to the parameters. for example, let us assume a company is planning to provide customer service support and they have collected VOC of the customers. one of the VOC of the customer is “it takes a too long time to get my issues resolved.”
+VOCs collected could be very basic or naïve.
+It needs careful business insights that have to be converted into the requirements.
+The expert group should thoroughly go through VOCs and identify their requirements according to the parameters. for example, let us assume a company is planning to provide customer service support and they have collected VOC of the customers. one of the VOCs of the customer is “it takes a too long time to get my issues resolved.”
 And the customer is looking for better support with quicker resolution.

 As we understand, the prioritization will not reflect anywhere in the CTQ tree but this is an important step. not all customer requirements hold equal importance in the eyes of the customers. there are some “Must Have” features and “Pleased to have” features.
 The KANO model is aptly implemented here if someone is diligent enough to perform so.